insooth/insooth.github.io/tagged-lambda-injection.md

 };
 ```

-Where `unbox` takes a tag and fetches the stored in `fs` lambda expression which is applied later on.
-Note: `unbox` does not perform the lambda expression application itself &ndash; that way we don't need to handle `void` result type cases.
+Where `unbox` takes a tag, and fetches the stored in `fs` lambda expression, to apply it in the next steps.
+Note: `unbox` does not perform the lambda expression application itself &ndash; this way we don't need to handle the case with the `void` result type.

-We will use generic tuple find defined as [`find_in_if`](https://github.com/insooth/insooth.github.io/blob/master/tuple-find.md).
-Definition of a `PREDICATE` constitutes a challenge.
+We will use generic tuple find defined by [`find_in_if`](https://github.com/insooth/insooth.github.io/blob/master/tuple-find.md).
+Definition of the `PREDICATE` constitutes a challenge.

 ```c++
 // Get F from box<Tag, F> stored in Fs tuple.